blackhatethicalhacking/XSSRocket/README.md

 # Description

-XSS ROCKET, uses the **Wayback Machine** to fetch URLs and filters them based on parameters contained in the URLs.
+XSS Rocket, uses the **Wayback Machine** to fetch URLs and filters them based on parameters contained in the URLs.
 It then filters the URLs with **httpx** while using multiple **Grep** and **SED** patterns to filter only the ones that are alive and valid, removing the contents of the parameters and then uses a **remote XSS payload list from Github** to send **GET requests** with the payloads to the filtered URLs **injecting them with the XSS Payloads**, showcasing the status for **200 and 4XX errors** in Red and Green, and creating a **Summary for the findings**, while **saving all the results** into a folder that has the same name as the domain name created with all the results, inside it.

 It also includes a **feature** that generates a random **Sun Tzu quote for Offensive Security** and uses lolcat to display colorful outputs and ASCII art and a check system to ensure that the user is connected to the internet before running it.